go-acme/lego/providers/dns/pdns/README.md

 ## PowerDNS provider

-Tested and confirmed to work with PowerDNS authoratative server 3.4.8 and 4.0.1.
+Tested and confirmed to work with PowerDNS authoritative server 3.4.8 and 4.0.1.
 Refer to [PowerDNS documentation](https://doc.powerdns.com/md/httpapi/README/) instructions on how to enable the built-in API interface.

 PowerDNS Notes:
 - PowerDNS API does not currently support SSL, therefore you should take care to ensure that traffic between lego and the PowerDNS API is over a trusted network, VPN etc.